mochi-hpc/mochi-doc/docs/source/flock/04_bootstrap_mpi.rst

 - A pointer to the group view to initialize

-This function performs an MPI collective operation to gather all addresses and construct a group view containing all MPI ranks.
+This function performs an MPI collective operation to gather all addresses and construct a group view containing all MPI ranks in the specified communicator.

 How it works
 ------------